mercadopago/devsite-docs/guides/vtex/v1-v2-migration.en.md

 ## 1. Register a MercadoPagoV2 gateway affiliation

 If you already have a MercadoPagoV1 gateway affiliation, you will now need to create a **new MercadoPagoV2 affiliation**.
-The process is simple and similar to the step-by-step instructions you followed when setting up the previous connector.
+The process is simple and similar to the process you followed when setting up the previous connector.
 Please pay close attention to the following process and field descriptions:

 1. In your VTEX store admin panel, go to **Payments>Settings**.
 2. At the top of the screen, go to the **"Gateway affiliations"** tab and click the "+" button to create a new affiliation.